 With hot food in our tummies we felt ready to conquer Berlin.
 We started at Berlin’s most recognisable landmark of the city, the Brandenburg Gate.
 This was important, because the children knew the Brandenburg Gate from textbooks and TV and wanted to see it first-hand.

 From there, we walked down Unter den Linden, a broad boulevard with some stunning old buildings such as the State Library, Humboldt University (my Alma Mater) and the State Opera.
 At Bebelplatz we had a look at the Memorial for the Burning of Books by the Nazis which was not much more than empty book shelves below street level right in the centre of the square.
 The kids were quite puzzled.
 Why would anyone want to burn books?

 We explored the Museum Island without going inside any of the museums, figuring that the children wouldn’t quite enjoy the selection of classic statues and old oil paintings.
 If you consider visiting Museum Island with children, Pergamon Museum might be the best option once the museum is back to its former glory.
-It is currently under renovations, meaning that some of the most spectacular exhibits are currently closed to the public.
+Click here to conveniently buy your tickets online and skip the line! (affiliate link) It is partly under renovations, meaning that some of the most spectacular exhibits are currently closed to the public.